 To find out what came next, visit us again for Part 4 of My Path to Becoming an M1 Garand Collector, Researcher and Author.

-All of our M1 Garand books are available on our website and several money saving bundles are available.
+All of our M1 Garand books are available HERE.